“Yoga teaches us to cure what need not be endured and endure what cannot be cured.”

 I love this quote from B.K.
 Iyengar, considered to be one of the foremost yoga teachers in the world.
-He highlights that the practice of yoga can indeed help us to endure what cannot be cured, which is good news for those of us with Fibromyalgia.
-Personally, I have found this to be very encouraging and certainly in my experience, my time on a yoga mat makes me feel at peace with my aching body.
+He highlights that the practice of yoga can indeed help us to endure what cannot be cured.
+Which is good news for those of us with Fibromyalgia.
+Personally, I have found this to be very encouraging.
+Certainly in my experience, my time on a yoga mat makes me feel at peace with my aching body.

-Before, I continue I would just like to make it clear that I am not a “bendy Wendy” and have never been a “bendy Wendy”.
-It has only been in the last 3 years that I have adopted this practice and made it a vital part of my personal wellbeing story when dealing with my own Fibromyalgia.
+Before, I continue I would just like to make it clear that I am not a “bendy Wendy” and have never been a “bendy Wendy.”
+It has only been in the last 3 years that I have adopted this practice.
+I have made it a vital part of my personal wellbeing story when dealing with my own Fibromyalgia.

 Yoga is an incredibly adaptive practice and totally suitable for anybody……yes, even you!

 There are many styles of Yoga and personally I opt for the more gentle, slower Hatha yoga.
 Hatha is designed to calm and align the body, mind and spirit in readiness for meditation.
 The postures or asanas encourage the body to open up the many energy channels within to allow the life force, prana or chi to flow freely.
 As the positions work with the breath, this helps us to still our “monkey mind” and allows us to just be in the present moment.

 According to Mark J Pellegrino MD in his book Exercise & Fibromyalgia, he states that “Because Fibromyalgia muscles are so tight, they are more vulnerable to sprains and strains, so it is especially important that this tightness be counteracted by stretching”.
 Yoga is a great form of stretching and coupled with the breathing and visualisation techniques this is great not only for relaxation as you would expect but also has positive effects on pain and fatigue.